Africa: External Debt Complicates Africa's Post-Covid-19 Recovery, but Mitigating Efforts Underway

 An African Union (AU) study on the economic impact of COVID-19 released in April 2020 showed that the continent could lose up to $500 billion and that countries may be forced to borrow heavily to survive after the pandemic.

-UN Secretary-General António Guterres in in June 2020 warned that an additional "50 million people risk falling into extreme poverty in 2020 owing to the pandemic."
+UN Secretary-General António Guterres has also warned that some "50 million people risk falling into extreme poverty in 2020 owing to the pandemic[SM1] ."
 Mr. Guterres has appealed for a "global response package amounting to at least 10% of the world's Gross Domestic Product.
 For Africa, that means more than $200 billion as additional support from the international community."

+[SM1]When did he say this?
+If this is from his June remarks or elsewhere?
+Also clarify if he said "an additional" 50 million people.

 African countries' lack of fiscal space to tackle the pandemic and its aftermath could be attributed to four challenges, according to the International Monetary Fund (IMF).